What Is The Purpose of Marketing?

-Ideally, your target market should be large enough to support your business, but small enough to stand out from the general public.
+Ideally, your target market should be large enough to support your business but small enough to stand out from the general public.
 This is called a niche market, and many entrepreneurs would likely say that you shouldn’t start a business without one.

 But niche markets come in various sizes, and the more you learn about your target customer base, the more unique they will become.
 The key word in that sentence is “learn.”
 You must never assume that you already know your target market’s needs or preferences.
 There’s just too much information to base on assumptions.
 For example, while you might have a good idea of what your target market wants, do you also know how these needs or preferences developed?

 Answering these questions will eliminate specific sets of people who would have no reason to purchase your product or service.
 Odds are, you will come up with at least two characteristics.
-Possible examples include dog owners who like to dress them up, or musicians who live in New York City.
+Possible examples include dog owners who like to dress them up or musicians who live in New York City.

-Business Marketing: Researching Your Target Customer
+Researching Your Target Customer

 For data on more specific demographics, look into the US Census Bureau’s American FactFinder.
-Compared to Pew, American FactFinder offers more data on people who work in certain industries, live in certain cities, and more.
+Compared to Pew, American FactFinder offers more data on people who work in particular industries, live in certain cities, and more.
 There’s even a Guided Search feature that explains how to access the data you have in mind.

-Business Marketing: Modify Your Product or Service
+Modify Your Product or Service

 Now that you know your target market’s unique needs or preferences, you can implement this information into your products or services.
-How can you refine your offerings to better serve your target market and provide more significant benefits?
+How can you refine your offerings to serve your target market better and provide more significant benefits?
 How can you surpass your competitors’ capacity to change this particular aspect of your target market’s life?

 As you ponder these questions, think about why you chose to develop this specific offering above anything else.
 Unique offerings are designed to solve unique problems.
 Well, what makes this problem unique, and how do your offerings present the perfect solution?

 Several tools can solicit feedback from customers.
 With Lookback, you can video chat with customers as they browse products on your website.
-They can tell you what they like/dislike, and provide suggestions for making the product seem more appealing for their preferences.
+They can tell you what they like/dislike and provide suggestions for making the product seem more appealing for their preferences.
 Tools like Lookback are highly recommended because they focus on the minute details of your products or website.
 It’s hard to gauge this level of detail from a study.

-What is Business Branding?
+What Is Business Branding?